SAP-samples/cloud-workflow-samples/collaboration-sample/README.md

 - Click the hyperlink **Link to Document** to access the document uploaded in SAP Jam.

 #### Execute Workflow
-- Go to SAP Cloud Platform Cockpit, select Services and search **Workflow**  service.
+- Go to SAP BTP Cockpit, select Services and search **Workflow**  service.
 - Click on **Workflow**  tile and navigate to Workflow Service overview page.
 - Click the hyperlink **Fiori Launchpad (Default Site)**.
 - Once logged in to Fiori Launchpad you should see a Fiori tile called **My Inbox**.
 If that tile is *not* available, then

 	- Click on the user icon and then App Finder icon.
 	- Select workflow catalog and pin My Inbox, Monitor Workflows -> Workflow Definitions and Monitor Workflows -> Workflow Instances applications to the group My Home.
 If you do not see any apps, then assign the TENANT_ADMIN role of Portal ervice to your ID, logout and login again.
 	- Once you are out of the edit mode, you should have the three Fiori apps available in your Fiori Launchpad, and you should see four tasks available in My Inbox application.

 - Click the **My Inbox** tile.